dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 ### Publishing to Maven central

 Sontype OSSRH is now outdated.
 Therefore, one should now [publish to maven central](https://github.com/chhh/sonatype-ossrh-parent/blob/master/publishing-to-maven-central.md).
 Their docs aren't great though.
+We have not done this yet, and currently only use GitHub pages, see below.

 ### Publishing to GitHub packages